 When and why was Maple Hill Creamery founded?

-Maple Hill Creamery was founded in 2009 with the simple desire to make the healthiest yogurt we could for our kids, using certified organic milk from our own 100% grass-fed family cows (read more about our journey and philosophy).
+Maple Hill Creamery was founded in 2009 with the simple desire to make the healthiest yogurt we could for our kids, using certified organic milk from our own 100% grass-fed family cows.

-Over the past few years, we’ve grown from a completely family-run operation to a thriving small manufacturer of whole milk, European-style yogurt.
+Over the past few years, we’ve grown from a completely family-run operation to a thriving small manufacturer of whole milk dairy products.
 Although we’ve brought on production, sales, and marketing staff, everyone in the family still pitches in on a daily basis, and are central to decisions big and small.

 What are 100% grass-fed cows?

-Cows that are 100% grass-fed graze when the grasses and other native plants grow, and eat hay (stored grass) in the winter months--oftentimes harvested from same pastures they graze on.
+Cows that are 100% grass-fed graze when the grasses and other native plants grow, and eat hay (stored grass) or haylage (stored, fermented grass) in the winter months—most times harvested from same pastures they graze on.

 What are the main differences between feeding cows a mixed ration of grain-based feed, and 100% grass-feeding?